 - Shannon: That isn’t dancing.
 That’s kicking her knickers up.
 I suspect if you asked her to, she’d kick her knickers off.

 - Joseph: Let me see… I’m trying to remember.

 - Shannon: Well, think hard!
 If there’s any brain left in your head!
 Look at you.
 They’re making a fool of you, the ward boss and his friends.

 - Shannon: They do not!
 They don’t respect you.
 You’re money in their pockets, and nothing more, Joseph.

 - Joseph: That’s enough, Shannon. [angry, he throws her into a bathtub] Tell me!
 Tell me you like my hat!

 - Shannon: You’re not wearing a hat.

 - Joseph [yelling]: Say it!
 Say you like my hat!

 - Shannon: You’re not wearing a hat!

-- [They fight and Shannon locks Joseph out of their room.
+- [They fight and Shannon locks Joseph out of their shared room.
 The “dancers” in the hall are watching, and Molly (who runs this boarding house/brothel) says…]

 - Molly Kay: Oh, why don’t you shag her and get it over with?